KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 pseudocode for scene aperture calculation, this shall be performed before the reference OOTF.
 Meaning that the resulting `color` parameter shall be passed to BT_2100_OOTF.

-Where `luminance` is the total scene or frame light contribution, ie the scene max brightness.
+Where `lightIn` is the max scene or frame light contribution, ie the scene max value.

+`lightIn = max(max(light.r, light.g), light.b)`

+`float maxComponent = 10000`

 ```
-luminance = clamp(luminance, minLuminance, maxLuminance)
+vec3 aperture(float lightIn, vec3 colorIn) {
+	float value = min(lightIn, maxComponent)
-factor = value / (luminance - luminance * control)
+	float factor = lightIn / value
-color = color * factor
+	return colorIn * factor
+}
 ```

 **Implementation Notes**

 Since knowledge of overall scene brightness values may be time-consuming to calculate exactly, implementations are free to approximate.
-This could be done by calculating the max scene brightness once, adding up punctual and environment lights and then using this value, not taking occlusion of lightrays into account.
+This could be done by calculating the max scene value once, adding up punctual and environment lights and then using this value, not taking occlusion of lightrays into account.
+This value can be used until light contribution changes.